 Cairns Hockey Association | Clubs

-Cairns Hockey was established nearly 90 years ago to administer hockey in the Cairns region.
-It has grown into a vibrant hockey association with four (4) clubs participating in the annual, full field winter competition and other hockey initiatives ad competitions, as and when they arise.
-Details to the four are as follows.
+Cairns Hockey was established over 90 years ago to administer hockey in the Cairns region.
+It has grown into a vibrant hockey association with four (4) clubs and our colleagues from the Tablelands involved and participating in the annual, full field winter competition and other hockey initiatives and competitions across the year.

 Brothers Hockey Club